open-neuromorphic/open-neuromorphic.github.io/content/english/blog/northpole/index.md

 NorthPole is a super-interesting experiment: it is an extremely large accelerator, with a distributed memory hierarchy that allows extreme efficiency when parallelizable workloads, such as DNNs, are targeted.
-Regarding the brain inspiration, I do not know if calling NoCs white or gray matter.
-In my opinion, NorthPole is "just" an excellent engineering work, that takes into account key
+Regarding the brain inspiration, I do not know if calling NoCs white or gray matter is enough, and I do not think it matters at all!
+In my opinion, NorthPole is an excellent engineering work, that takes into account key
 factors:
 * reduced precision operations are much more efficient that high-precision ones.
   An FP32 multiplication costs _much_ more than an INT8 one.